Group Size

 Move to High Camp

-From Lobuche village, it takes 3 hrs to get to the Lobuche High Camp which is situated at 5,250m/17,224ft.
-After a gradual climb for an hour, we ascend to a steep rocky section for nearly an hour.
+Leaving Lobuche village, we will move along the rocky moraine path towards Lobuche High Camp.
+From Lobuche village, it takes 3 hrs to get to the Lobuche High Camp, which is situated at 5,250m/17,224ft.
+After gradually climbing for an hour, we ascend to a steep rocky section for nearly an hour.
 We will climb through the rocky terrain to Lobuche High Camp.
-Once we reach High Camp, we will take lunch and rest.
+Once we reach High Camp, we will have lunch and rest.
 Dinner will be served early tonight as we prepare to leave at midnight the next day for our summit push.

 Meals: